Georgian wine PDO

 Kardenakhi

-Kardenakhi is a Kakheti PDO celebrated for its rich, structured reds made primarily from Saperavi.
-The wines are full-bodied, deeply colored, and known for their aging potential and complex dark fruit character.
+Kardenakhi PDO is a historic Kakheti appellation renowned for rich, long-lived dessert and fortified white wines made primarily from Rkatsiteli.
+These wines are deeply golden, structured, and celebrated for their aging potential and noble sweetness.

 Learn more